-- The absence of a secure e waste recycling system in the formal sector, and hence having to rely on the informal sector's capabilities, pose serious health and environmental risks.
+- The absence of a secure e-waste recycling system in the formal sector, and hence having to rely on the informal sector's capabilities, pose serious health and environmental risks.

-- Owing to the unavailability of an effective consumer take-back programme, only a small percentage of e waste trickles down to recyclers.
+- Owing to the unavailability of an effective consumer take-back programme, only a small percentage of e-waste trickles down to recyclers.

-- The current e-waste recycling mechanisms are entirely business-driven and have arisen also without involvement of the government.
+- The current e-waste recycling mechanisms are entirely business-driven and have arisen also without the involvement of the government.